pszemraj/vid2cleantxt/README.md

 short answer: `noam_chomsky.jpeg`

-more comprehensive answer:
+More comprehensive answer:

-Text data can be visualized, summarized, or reduced in many ways with natural language processing and machine learning algorithms.
-For example, you can use TextHero or ScatterText to compare audio transcriptions with written documents, or use topic models or statistical models to extract key topics from each file.
-Comparing text data in this way can help you understand how similar they are, or identify key differences.
+With natural language processing and machine learning algorithms, text data can be visualized, summarized, or reduced in many ways.
+For example, you can use TextHero or ScatterText to compare audio transcriptions with written documents or use topic models or statistical models to extract key topics from each file.
+Comparing text data can help you understand how similar they are or identify vital differences.

 #### Visualization and Analysis